erikw/tmux-powerline/README.md

 # More Tmux Plugins
 I have another tmux plugin that might interest you:
-* [tmux-dark-notify](https://github.com/erikw/tmux-dark-notify) - A plugin that make tmux's theme follow macOS dark/light mode.
+* [tmux-dark-notify](https://github.com/erikw/tmux-dark-notify) - A plugin that makes tmux's theme follow macOS dark/light mode.